watatomo/tl/enst/idol story/tomoya - to the deutzia-colored you (2).md

 **Tomoya:** Yeah.
 I'm not able bring out the idol "Tomoya Mashiro's" character yet...
 Which is why the classic idol outfit is the best choice!

 **Wataru:** A wonderful choice.
 You're still pure white at the moment; I can't help but wonder what colors will burst forth from you in the future...
-I grow more and more eager to observe your growth.
+I grow more and more eager to observe your growth. [t/n (same as above)]

 **Tomoya:** Ahaha.
 I'm also looking forward to what my future as an idol holds.